Killing of Keith Lamont Scott: Police account

-According to police, Charlotte-Mecklenburg Police Department (CMPD) officers saw Scott exit a vehicle in the parking lot of his apartment complex while carrying a handgun, and refused to comply with their orders to drop it.
+According to police, Charlotte-Mecklenburg Police Department (CMPD) officers saw Scott exit a vehicle in the parking lot of his apartment complex while carrying a handgun, and refuse to comply with their orders to drop it.
 At a news conference on September 22, CMPD Chief Kerr Putney described Scott as an "imminent deadly threat."
 Chief Putney said that false rumors had been spread by social media.
 He told reporters that a handgun was seized at the scene.

 Four days after the shooting, the CMPD released an updated statement of their account of the shooting incident, along with a dashcam video and a bodycam video.
 The statement said that the incident began as Vinson and another plainclothes officer were sitting in an unmarked police vehicle, preparing to serve an arrest warrant in an unrelated case.
 A white SUV pulled up and parked beside them, driven by a man later identified as Scott.
 The officers observed Scott rolling what they believed to be a marijuana "blunt", but they decided that the warrant operation had higher priority than the drug activity.

 Soon afterward, Vinson claims he saw Scott hold a gun up, giving the officers probable cause to arrest him for the drug violation and investigate the gun possession.
 The officers left the area to retrieve equipment and don "marked duty vests" that would identify them as police officers.
 When they returned, they identified themselves as police officers and "gave clear, loud and repeated verbal commands to drop the gun".
 A uniformed officer arrived to assist and tried to break Scott's front passenger window with a baton.

 Scott got out of his vehicle, backing away from the vehicle while failing to respond to further commands to drop the gun.
 Perceiving Scott's actions and movements as an "imminent physical threat" to the officers, Vinson fired at Scott, hitting him.
 Officers "immediately rendered first aid and requested Medic to respond to the scene".
 According to the statement, Scott was found to be wearing an ankle holster and the gun was found to be loaded.
 Police say that no book was found at the scene of the incident.

 The statement said that lab analysis found Scott's DNA and fingerprints on the gun recovered at the scene.
-Police also released photographs of a gun, a holster, and a marijuana "blunt" which they claim were recovered at the scene.
+Police also released photographs of a gun, a holster, and a marijuana "blunt" which they say were recovered at the scene.
 Unnamed sources said the gun was stolen, and that the person who stole it said he had sold it to Scott.